security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 Where the name of an organization contains Roman numerals like `V` or `XI` these should not be turned into commonly used numbers like `5` or `11` respectively.

-## Aliases {#organization_other_names}
+## Organization: Aliases {#organization_aliases}

 ### Description

-Other names for an organization, including alternative spellings and abbreviations.
+Other names for an organization, including aliaes, alternative spellings and abbreviations.

 ### Type of field